 Monster follows sixteen year old Steve Harmon as he stands on trial as an accessory to murder.
 He is accused of being the lookout in an armed robbery that left a drug store owner shot on the floor of his store.
 The novel is communicated in dual formats, Steve’s journal entries and a screenplay he creates of his trial in an attempt to distance himself from what is happening to him and assert some control over his narrative.

 Well known as a writer of quality contemporary young adult fiction starring African-American teens, Sharon G. Flake delivers another excellent read with Pinned.
 Ninth graders Autumn and Adonis are polar opposites.
-Autumn struggles with reading but is a star wrestler and the only girl on her wrestling team.
-Adonis was born without legs but is a gifted and disciplined student, who manages the team.
+Autumn struggles with reading and is a star wrestler and the only girl on her wrestling team.
+Adonis was born without legs and is a gifted and disciplined student, who manages the team.
 He is also the recipient of Autumn’s affections, who believes they would make an excellent couple.
 Adonis disagrees.

 Autumn and Adonis are both well-developed characters who learn from each other.
 Between their journeys and a supporting cast with distinct personalities and challenges, Pinned delivers a strong message about the importance of empathy and taking the time to understand what is troubling others.
-Flake’s clear simplistic language and Autumn’s struggles with reading may also give this title additional appeal to reluctant readers.
+Flake’s clear simple language and Autumn’s struggles with reading may also give this title additional appeal to reluctant readers.
 Recommended.

 Flake, Sharon G. Pinned.
 New York: Scholastic Press, 2012.
 Print.
 231 pages. $19.99 CAN (9780545 057189).
 Ages 12+